redde05/zoku-kevlar/howtoinstall.md

 !!!
 Ox_inventory Users Read Below !!!

-If ur using ox_inventory add this below into ur items.lua file in ox_inventory.
+If ur using ox_inventory copy and paste this snippet below into ur items.lua file in ox_inventory.

 	['kevlar1'] = {
 		label = 'Light Kevlar',